New City College: History and sites

 The college has 9 buildings and 5 campuses around London and Essex: Redbridge (Ilford and Chadwell Heath), Tower Hamlets (Poplar and Arbour Square), Hackney, Epping Forest (Debden) and Havering (Ardleigh Green, Rainham and Hornchurch).
 All of these were inherited from its predecessors.
+The college is partnered with Tottenham Hotspur Football Club, with Tottenham's academy staff providing professional coaching to students of all genders in support of the college's sports courses.

 Tower Hamlets

 The largest building of the Tower Hamlets campus is on Poplar High Street, about 700 m north of Canary Wharf; the others are at Arbour Square, Bethnal Green and the TowerSkills on East India Dock Road.

 The college is housed in the former building of the School of Marine Engineering and Navigation established by the London County Council opened in 1906.
 This later evolved into Poplar Technical College, which retained a maritime focus.
 Tower Hamlets College (THC) was established in 1990.

 The College faced increasing competition at sixth form provision from local schools in Tower Hamlets and underwent an OFSTED inspection in December 2013 which awarded the College good college status (Ofsted, December 2013) As of 2009/10 the college had 18,986 enrolments, of which 66% were adults age 19 and over.

-The largest ethnic group in the college is Bangladeshi, predominantly Muslims.
-The college hosts one of the Great Britain's largest Islamic society of College.
-Tower Hamlets College was featured in the book of The Islamist by Ed Husain, who was a former president of the Islamic Society at THC and explains the growing Islamic fundamentalism of Muslim students part of the Islamic Society during 1992.

-Hackney
+The College launched the Attlee A Level Academy in 2019 at its Arbour Square Centre in Stepney.
+This is a specific A Level centre dedicated to high achievement and university progression.
+It is named after the UK's post-war prime minister Clement Attlee who was committed to positive social change and opportunity for all.
+It was opened by Attlee's great grandson and the college continues to have strong links with the Attlee Foundation which has the mission 'opportunity for all'.